Insult added to injury: Arsenal lose Leno in devastating Brighton defeat that ends top-four hopes | Goal.com

 When Nicolas Pepe bent in a wonderful goal to give the Gunners the lead midway through the second half, it at least looked they would make the trip to St Mary’s on the back of a much-needed win.

-However, some typically slack defending gifted Lewis Dunk an equaliser soon after and Maupay, to add insult to injury, then won it for Brighton five minutes into stoppage time to complete another miserable away day for Arsenal in the Premier League.
+However, some typically slack defending gifted Lewis Dunk an equaliser soon after and Maupay, to rub further salt in Arsenal's wounds, then won it for Brighton five minutes into stoppage time to complete another miserable Premier League away day for Arteta's men.

 They have won just twice on the road this season and this latest setback surely ends any talk about sneaking a fifth-placed finish and a possible Champions League spot, with second-placed Manchester City facing a European ban.